Michael-F-Bryan/rust-ffi-guide/book/setting_up.md

 Before we can start doing any coding we need to get a build environment set up and run a hello world program to check everything works.

+This chapter will cover:

+- Setting up a C++ build system
+- Integrating `cargo` into the build system transparently
+- A "hello world" to test that C++ can call Rust functions

 ## Setting up Qt and the Build System

 First, create a new `cmake` project in a directory of your choosing.